kent-rasmussen/azt/OWL_GUIDE.md

-# Orientation to A→Z+T for the Orinary Working Linguist
+# Orientation to A→Z+T for the Ordinary Working Linguist

 ## Or, how to think about A→Z+T, if you're used to FLEx (or WeSay).

 Perhaps the first and most important thing to realize is that **[A→Z+T](https://github.com/kent-rasmussen/azt) is not designed to replace FLEx**.
-It has a different audience, and different functions, and this is by design.
+It has a different audience and different functions, and this is by design.
 So if [FLEx](https://software.sil.org/fieldworks/) does everything you want to do, then you will probably be happier just sticking with it.

 Most of the same could be said of [WeSay](https://software.sil.org/wesay/), though the audiences would be more similar.